caroleolivier/caroleolivier.github.io/_posts/2017-11-09-containerised-application-deployment-solutions.md

 In conclusion, I spent a lot of time googling, testing, having fun, not having fun, pulling my hair out and not progressing a lot in term of deployment but learning a lot about container deployment to the cloud.
 <br/>
 To be honest at this stage, I still feel overwhelmed by the amount of solutions available.
-I have barely scratched the surface and it looks like my search led me to more complex solutions that I need.
+Also, it looks like my search led me to more complex solutions that I need.
 I don't need a cluster of machines with a container orchestrator, in its simplest form I need a server with Docker installed and a way to reach this server.
 <br/>
 I am going to pause deployment for a few days, I could use a break!
 Then, I will look at single container deployment such as [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk) and [Azure Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/).
 I will also look at server provisioning providers, it may well be the best solution in my case!